Jagmeet he’s so cool everybody sing, sing, sing, Jagmeet Singh

 Canadian Digital Communications Decency Act

 1.)
 No Nonprofit, publicly financed interactive computer service which does not surveil or advertise to its users, shall be treated as the publisher or speaker of any information it provides but that is provided by another information content provider.
+2.)
+Any for profit business providing interactive computer services shall be treated as the publisher or speaker of any information it provides that is provided by another information content provider.

 The Digital Public Library* Proposal